U.S. top court rules for Glaxo on overtime pay

 Glaxo shares closed up nearly 1 percent in London.

-The U.S. Court of Appeals for the 7th Circuit in May ruled that pharmaceutical sales representatives were also exempt from overtime as administrative employees in a separate case against Eli Lilly & Co (LLY.N) and Abbott Laboratories (ABT.N).
+The U.S. Court of Appeals for the 7th Circuit in May ruled that pharmaceutical sales representatives were also exempt from overtime as administrative employees in a separate case against Eli Lilly & Co and Abbott Laboratories.

 "It's fair to say almost every major pharmaceutical manufacturer has been hit by one of these lawsuits," said Lisa Schreter, an Atlanta lawyer with Littler Mendelson, who represents employers but was not connected with the case.